 - Brainstorm possible solutions.

-Even when you’re having problems with your partner, keep a good relationship with your children.
+- Even when you’re having problems with your partner, focus on a positive relationship with your children.

 - Do things with your children that they enjoy.